-- How can our organisation understand leadership and grow it within our organisation? - What is our community passionate about and how can we mobilise that passion in our work? - What opportunities can we facilitate to enable others to take on leadership roles? - How can we celebrate and promote the successes of others? - What tools and systems can we put in place to build our and others' leadership? - Consider each opportunity should we lead from the front, the back, alongside or as part of a group, to foster leadership in others?
+- How can our organisation understand leadership and grow it within our organisation? - What is the community, organisation or group passionate about and how can we mobilise that passion in our work? - What opportunities can we facilitate to enable others to take on leadership roles? - How can we celebrate and promote the successes of others? - What tools and systems can we put in place to build our and others' leadership? - Consider each opportunity should we lead from the front, the back, alongside or as part of a group, to foster leadership in others?